 Identifier 0620) form.
 More importantly, both the default set of Testers and the default set of attachments can be pre-populated.
-These are configured in table /BTI/TE_TASK_DEF Pre-population of a Test Result (Exit Identifier 0630) When a Test Result (via a Task and a Test Queue) is initially created, this exit is called prior to the Test Result appearing.
-The Test result has only 2 fields that can be prepopulated (Test Result and Test Description).
-More importantly, however, you are also able to attach file templates within this exit.
-Hence, attachments such as Test Documentation can be added to the Test Result automatically upon entry of the Test Result.
-The user then has the option to either populate the template or to remove it (if required).
-Please note that the context of the Test Result (i.e. the Test Queue control point) is also passed to this user-exit along with the Task details so that the behaviour can be altered dependent upon this context (e.g. one template for Integration Testing and another for User Acceptance Testing).
+These are configured in table /BTI/TE_TASK_DEF When a Test Result (via a Task and a Test Queue) is initially created, this exit prior to the Test Result appearing.
+The Test result has only 2 fields that can be populated (Test Result and Test Description).
+More importantly, however, you are also able to attach file templates within the Hence, attachments such as Test Documentation can be added to the Test Result (Exit Identifier 0630) Hence, attachments such as Test Documentation can be added to the Test Result.
+The user then has the option to expopulate the template or to remove it (if required).
+Please note that the context of the Test Result (i.e. the Test Queue control populate the template or to remove it (if required).
+Please note that the context of the Test Result (i.e. the Test Queue control populate the template or to remove it (if required).
+Please note that the context of the Test Result (i.e. the Test Queue control populate the template or to remove it (if required).
+Please note that the context of the Test Result (i.e. the Test Queue control populate the template or to remove it (if required).
+Please note that the context of the Test Result (i.e. the Test Queue control populate the template or to remove it (if required).
 Test Result validation when saving (Exit Identifier 0635) This user exit can be used to validate the entered Test Results during save process.
-Task Search Results Filtering (Exit Identifier Control of the task search process.
-This user exit is processed during the task search process.
-It can be used to further filter the list of tasks returned by the search to build in customer specific checks.
-For example, it could be used to additionally search entered text within custom fields.
-Transport Request Travel (Exit Identifier 0710) When a transport request moves from one location (e.g. Inbox) to another location (e.g. Import Queue) it is possible to manipulate the movement of the transport request within this user-exit.
-In particular, one is able to "skip" control points and even entire systems if desired (e.g. if the transport request is of a particular type).
-It is also possible to release the transport request automatically after movement into a particular control point (e.g. after approval is given and the transport request moves into an import queue of a given system then perform the auto-release).
-End of Transport Request Travel (Exit Identifier 0720) This user exit is called at the end of the transport path travel function module.
-Estage the location of the Transport Form will have been updated and this can be for example, to trigger the creation / sending of ActiveControl notifications.
+Task Search Results Filtering (Exit Identifier Customer specific checks.
+For example, it could be used to additionally search for entered text within custom fields.
+Transport Request Travel (Exit Identifier 0710) When a transport request moves from one location (e.g. Inbox) to another location ( End of Transport Request Travel (Exit Identifier 0720) This user exit is called at the end of the transport path travel function module.
+By this stage the location of the Transport Form will have been updated and this can be used, for example, to trigger the creation / sending of ActiveControl notifications.
 SAP Transport Request Creation (Exit Identifier 0730) This user exit is called during SAP transport request creation.
-It can be used to a defaults for the transport request details like description, owner, target and projection.
+It can be used to set defaults for the transport request details like description, owner, target and project.
 SAP Transport Request Approval, before Travel (Exit Identifier 0740) This user exit is called during approval, before the actual travel takes place.
 Merge Request Creation (Exit This user exit is called during the creation of merge request.
 Note that this user exit is deprecated in more recent versions of ActiveControl.